 Addition:

-14.101 The plug part of adaptors shall be provided with earthing pins or contacts if any one of the socket-outlet parts is provided with an earthing pin or contact.
+14.101 The plug part of adaptors shall be provided with earthing pins or contacts if any one of the socket outlet parts is provided with an earthing pin or contact.

-An adaptor allowing the connection between a socket-outlet with earthing contact and a plug without earthing contact for class zero equipment is not permitted.
+An adaptor allowing the connection between a socket outlet with earthing contact and a plug without earthing contact for class zero equipment is not permitted.

 Compliance is checked by inspection and by the test of 11.5.

-14.102 Adaptors for use in polarized socket-outlets shall be designed in such a way that the internal connection shall ensure that plug pins, socket-contacts and terminals, if any, maintain the same polarity at the input and output parts of the adaptor.
+14.102 Adaptors for use in polarized socket outlets shall be designed in such a way that the internal connection shall ensure that plug pins, socket-contacts and terminals, if any, maintain the same polarity at the input and output parts of the adaptor.

 Compliance is checked by inspection and if necessary, by an electrical continuity test.